The crankshaft is a crucial component of a diesel engine. To guarantee its quality, 100% inspection is performed after it has been manufactured.

-In general, major engine manufacturers have their own crankshaft flaw detection standards.
-During the flaw detection process, various magnetic marks with various forms, complex causes and difficult solutions often occur.
+Typically, major engine manufacturers have their own set of standards for crankshaft inspection.
+During this process, various magnetic marks with different shapes, complex origins, and challenging solutions can arise.

-Through many years of production practice and analysis, several typical magnetic flaw detection marks of induction hardened crankshaft are summarized to provide a basis for more scientific on-site judgment.
+Through years of production and analysis, several typical magnetic inspection marks of induction-hardened crankshafts have been identified, providing a foundation for more informed on-site judgment.

 1. Process route of forged steel crankshaft